What are Unsecured Loans?

 Very few borrowers use the money for non-essential purchases, like a holiday or a new phone, as this is seriously discouraged by any reliable direct lender.

 What are the Risks of taking out an unsecured loan?

 An unsecured loan should never be a customer’s first resort.
 The interest charged by payday lenders is significantly higher than bank interest rates.
 Moreover, the charges for late repayments or for renewing a bad credit loan are steep.
 Unfortunately, some borrowers find themselves borrowing money to pay off debts and lacking funds to cover basic necessities.

 Ideally, no one should borrow money if they aren’t sure they’ll be able to repay within the payment period.
 But life is not always predictable, even with careful planning.
 A short-term loan could become a burdensome debt.

 When Is An Unsecured Loan A Good Idea?

 Payday loans fill a need that traditional lenders don’t meet.
 Banks can make it so hard to qualify for a loan that the only people who can borrow money are those who don’t really need it.
-However, when someone faces an emergency, a payday loan can be a life-saving solution.
+However, when someone faces an emergency, a fast payday loan can be a life-saving solution.

-In general, it’s a bad idea to take out one short term loan in order to pay off another.
+In general, it’s a bad idea to take out one short term loan in order to pay off another loan.
 This often leads to a debt spiral that the borrower cannot escape from.
 Borrowers who are already paying off one short-term loan should not take another until the first is paid off.